HHogg/snake/README.md

 ### Notes about the game
 * The code is run in a sandbox worker...
 I haven't tested how secure this is.
 You might be able to cheat ¯\_(ツ)_/¯
-* The code is store in locale storage, so don't worry if you refresh.
+* The code is stored in locale storage, so don't worry if you refresh.
 * The scoring system is rudimentary to say the least, don't take it too seriously.

 ### My current attempt